UMWEDU/umw-residencelife-sync/_pages/before-you-arrive.md

  	<li>Cable Port-1 per room</li>
 </ul>
 *In some halls, residents must share drawer space within a dresser or closet space with roommates.
+<h4>Pack S.M.A.R.T.</h4>
+<strong>S</strong>: Spend two weeks taking note of what you use at home.
+If you haven't used it in two weeks, don't pack it.

+<strong>M</strong>: Make lists of "must-have" and "want" items.
+Prioritize your lists and leave the unnecessary things at home.

+<strong>A</strong>: Assess the space needed to bring your possessions.
+Remember, you will more than likely share a room with someone else.

+<strong>R</strong>: Remember, Virginia has seasonal weather.
+There is no need to bring all of your clothes at once.
+Use family visits, breaks, and holidays to switch out clothes.

+<strong>T</strong>: Talk to your roommate about sharing certain items.
+Why bring two when one will suffice?

 Most home good stores provide a fairly comprehensive list of items needed for college.
 Please be aware that these lists sometimes include items that are prohibited at UMW.
-Please review the <a href="http://www.umw.edu/residencelife/before-you-get-to-campus/move-in/prohibited-in-residence-halls/">prohibited items list</a>.
+Please review the <a href="http://www.umw.edu/residencelife/before-you-get-to-campus/move-in/prohibited-in-residence-halls/">prohibited items list</a> and keep these items out of your nest!

 <strong>NOTE</strong>:  The University of Mary Washington does not provide storage for luggage, boxes, or the UMW provided furniture listed above.
 Everything you bring must fit in your room.
-<h3>Think Green when packing and moving:</h3>
-The University of Mary Washington is committed to creating a sustainable future.
-We encourage our students to think about sustainability when packing to move to campus.
-Please learn more about <a href="http://sustainability.umw.edu/move-in/" target="_blank">how to move sustainably</a>.

-UMW also offers Green Room Certification.
-To learn more about this certification <a href="http://sustainability.umw.edu/green-room-certification-checklist/" target="_blank">visit the Office of Sustainability</a>.<strong> </strong>

 <strong>NOTE</strong>:  Label all boxes with last name, first initial, building, room number.
 Forgot your building and room?
-Check your account online with <a href="https://umw-residence.symplicity.com/index.php/pid789120?">Symplicity Residence</a>
+Check <a href="https://umw-residence.symplicity.com/index.php/pid789120?">Symplicity Residence</a>